FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Abstract

 \section{Abstract}

 Instance segmentation is an important pre-processing task in numerous real-world applications, such as robotics, autonomous vehicles, and human-computer interaction.
-However, there has been little research on 3D point cloud instance segmentation of bin-picking scenes in which multiple objects of the same class are stacked together.
-Compared with the rapid development of deep learning for two-dimensional (2D) image tasks, deep learning-based 3D point cloud segmentation still has a lot of room for development.
-In such a situation, distinguishing a large number of occluded objects of the same class is a highly challenging problem.
-In a usual bin-picking scene, an object model is known and the number of object type is one.
-Thus, the semantic information can be ignored; instead, the focus is put on the segmentation of instances.
-Based on this task requirement, we propose a network (FPCC-Net) that infers feature centers of each instance and then clusters the remaining points to the closest feature center in feature embedding space.
-FPCC-Net includes two subnets, one for inferring the feature centers for clustering and the other for describing features of each point.
-The proposed method is compared with existing 3D point cloud and 2D segmentation methods in some bin-picking scenes.
-It is shown that FPCC-Net improves average precision (AP) by about 40\% than SGPN and can process about 60,000 points in about 0.8 [s].
+Compared with the rapid development of deep learning for two-dimensional (2D) image tasks, deep learning-based instance segmentation of 3D point cloud still has a lot of room for development.
+In particular, distinguishing a large number of occluded objects of the same class is a highly challenging problem, which is seen in a robotic bin-picking.
+In a usual bin-picking scene, many identical objects are stacked together and the model of the objects is known.
+Thus, the semantic information can be ignored; instead, the focus in the bin-picking is put on the segmentation of instances.
+Based on this task requirement, we propose a Fast Point Cloud Clustering (FPCC) for instance segmentation of bin-picking scene.
+FPCC includes a network named FPCC-Net and a fast clustering algorithm.
+FPCC-net has two subnets, one for inferring the geometric centers for clustering and the other for describing features of each point.
+FPCC-Net extracts features of each point and infers geometric center points of each instance simultaneously.
+After that, the proposed clustering algorithm clusters the remaining points to the closest geometric center in feature embedding space.
+Experiments show that FPCC also surpasses the existing works in bin-picking scenes and is more computationally efficient.
+Our code and data are available at \url{https://github.com/xyjbaal/FPCC}.